cristinavisentin/hackingdemo/README.md

 - a web server is active on port 80,
 - there is an SSH server listening on port 25468

-For convenience, Bob: 1.0.1 IP address is added to file `/etc/hosts` on the Kali machine and linked to the name _hackthebob_.
+For convenience, _Bob: 1.0.1_'s IP address is added to file `/etc/hosts` on the Kali machine and linked to the name _hackthebob_.

 Upon initial inspection, navigating to `http://hackthebob/` reveals what appears to be a website under construction for an high school.